UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Amazon Leo (Project Kuiper) utilizes a low Earth orbit (LEO) constellation for faster, more responsive broadband compared to traditional geostationary (GEO) satellites.

-Unlike traditional satellite internet providers like Viasat or HughesNet, which rely on geostationary satellites orbiting over 22,000 miles away, LEO technology operates much closer to the planet.
-Amazon’s satellites are planned to orbit roughly 370 to 390 miles above Earth across multiple orbital shells.
-This proximity significantly reduces the time it takes for data to travel back and forth, resulting in a snappier, more responsive internet connection that feels much closer to a wired cable or fiber service.
+Unlike traditional satellite internet providers like Viasat or HughesNet, which rely on massive geostationary satellites orbiting more than 22,000 miles away, Amazon Leo utilizes a massive constellation of satellites in Low Earth Orbit (LEO).
+Operating just 370 to 390 miles above the planet, this closer proximity radically reduces the distance your data has to travel.
+The result is a snappier, highly responsive internet connection that feels remarkably similar to a standard wired cable or fiber service.

 Diagram comparing Ultra-Compact, Standard, and Enterprise satellite antenna sizes and use cases.